Area Guide - Buying Properties in Rotherhithe

 Description

-Formerly over 85% of the area was home to some of the largest docks in the world.
-These docks handled timber and foods from Canada, Scandinavia, and the Baltic until the shipping industry adopted the container system for cargo transportation, and the docks could not accommodate the size of the vessels that were required.
+Rotherhithe is on a peninsula on the south bank of the Thames, located just east of Bermondsey and close to Canary Wharf’s contemporary landscape, Rotherhithe is famous for its evolving former docks.
+It boasts of a rich maritime past, once housed colossal docks that handled timber and goods from Canada, Scandinavia, and the Baltic until the shipping industry adopted the container system for cargo transportation, and in the 1970s the docks could not accommodate the size of the vessels that were required.

-The largest development site in London is in Canada Water.
-This £2 billion project includes land occupied by the Surrey Quays Shopping Centre, Surrey Quays Leisure Park, and SE16 Printworks.
-It will provide over 3,500 homes, offices, shops, restaurants, a three-acre park, leisure centre and a new campus for Kings College London.
-There are also plans for London’s first pedestrian and cycle bridge to be constructed connecting Rotherhithe to Canary Wharf.
+The largest development site in London is the £2 billion project in Canada Water.
+Encompassing the Surrey Quays Shopping Centre, Surrey Quays Leisure Park, and SE16 Printworks, this venture aims to deliver over 3,500 homes, offices, shops, restaurants, a three-acre park, a leisure centre, and a new Kings College London campus.
+Plans also include London’s pedestrian and cycle bridge connecting Rotherhithe to Canary Wharf.

 History

-Rotherhithe’s name was first recorded in 1105 and there have been docks and shipyards here for centuries.
+Rotherhithe's history dates back to 1105, marked by centuries of docks and shipyards.
 The Pilgrim Fathers’ Mayflower ship left Rotherhithe for America in 1620.

 Leisure & Amenities